siddh30/siddh30/README.md

 I love working on projects involving Computer Vision, Natural Language Processing, Recommender Systems, and Python is my go-to language for programming.
 I am also a novice blogger beginning my journey on Medium with a mission to provide a structural understanding of Data Science. https://medium.com/@siddh30.

-I am aslo a Kaggle expert and love contributing the community https://www.kaggle.com/siddharthmandgi
+I am aslo a Kaggle expert and love contributing the community.</br>
+https://www.kaggle.com/siddharthmandgi

 ![competition](https://road-to-kaggle-grandmaster.vercel.app/api/badges/siddharthmandgi/competition)